DarshAsawa/Cryptography/substituion_cipher/README.md

 3. **Affine Cipher** : Combine additive and multiplicative ciphers.
 Two keys are used in Affine ciphers.
 The affine cipher uses a pair of keys in which the first key is from Z26* and the second is from Z26.
 The size of the key domain is 26 × 12 = 312.

+4. **Autokey Cipher** : Autokey Cipher is a polyalphabetic substitution cipher.
+It is closely related to the Vigenere cipher but uses a different method of generating the key.
+In this cipher, the key is a stream of subkeys which is used to encrypt the corresponding character in the plaintext.
+It incorporates the message (the plaintext) into the key.